srmainwaring/ardupilot_gz_1/README.md

 ## Included packages

-* `ardupilot_gz_description` - Contains the sdf description of the simulated system and any other assets.
+* `ardupilot_gz_description` - Contains the SDF description of the simulated system.

 * `ardupilot_gz_gazebo` - Contains Gazebo specific code and configurations such as system plugins.